andryanduta/domain-generator/README.md

 # Golang Domain Generator
-A Go tool for automatically generating domain services.
+A Go tool for automatically domain-driven design (DDD) based domain services.

 The Domain Generator tool helps you quickly create a domain service structure, minimizing the need for repetitive boilerplate code.
 By using this tool, you can define the domain, service, store, and handler components more efficiently.